toribiodiego/thesis/docs/roadmap.md

     - [ ] docs: Promote chosen stable baseline to per-game config and document selection rationale
 - [ ] Verify long-run viability: launch a sanity extension run to confirm the selected config can progress toward 20M frames without crashes or divergence; update the tuning summary with pass/fail.
     - [ ] test: Add long-run viability check entry and update tuning summary with result
+- [ ] Consolidate tuning decisions in `docs/design/tuning_strategy.md`: capture default hyperparameters, sweep grid rationale, stability criteria, and how to interpret tuning summary CSVs for future debugging.
+    - [ ] docs: Include commands for launching tuning runs, pointers to config presets, and troubleshooting tips for instability signals.

 ---